 Many states, plus the federal criminal code, categorize their felony crimes by degree of seriousness, from the most serious to the least.
-Some states use a "class" designation, such as A, B, C, and so on; others use "levels," such as 1, 2, 3 and the like.
-Class A and level 1 felonies are the most serious, class B and level 2 are less so, and so on.
+Some states use a "class" designation, such as Class A, B, and C or Classes 1 to 5.
+Others classify by "levels," such as Level 1, 2, 3, and the like.

-States group their felonies in order to assign punishment on an orderly basis.
+States group their felonies in order to assign a punishment that corresponds to offense severity.
 Every class or level has a set punishment or a range, and every statute that defines a crime specifies the class or level that the crime belongs in.
-For example, one state may specify that class A felonies are punished by up to 20 years in jail (plus a fine of up to $40,000); and the forgery statute may state that forgery of a certain type is a class A crime.
-To know the punishment for this forgery offense, you would need to refer to the statute that gives the punishment or range for all class A felonies.
+For example, a state may specify that Class A felonies are punished by up to 40 years in prison, plus a fine of up to $60,000.
+In the state's criminal code, certain crimes would specify their penalty as a Class A felony, such as: A person who commits first-degree murder is guilty of a Class A felony.

-Because each state has its own penal code and its own view of how much punishment a particular crime deserves, an offense that is a class A /level 1 felony in one state may be considered a class B/level 2 or another state.
+Because each state has its own penal code and its own view of how much punishment a particular crime deserves, the penalty for a Class A, Class 1, or Level 1 felony will vary, as will the crimes that are designated to receive this punishment.

-The following states have classified their felony crimes by class A, B, C, and so on; or levels 1, 2, 3, and so on.
-Accordingly, these states have Class A/Level 1 felonies: Alabama, Alaska, Arkansas, Connecticut, Delaware, Hawaii, Indiana, Iowa, Kentucky, Maine, Michigan, Missouri, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, South Carolina Tennessee, Washington, and Wisconsin.
+The following states have classified their felony crimes by class A, B, C, and so on; or levels 1, 2, 3, and so on: Alabama, Alaska, Arkansas, Connecticut, Delaware, Hawaii, Indiana, Iowa, Kentucky, Maine, Michigan, Missouri, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, South Carolina, Tennessee, Washington, and Wisconsin.

-Consult the chart below to read more about each state's classification system, including examples of Class A and Level 1 felonies and penalties.
+Consult the chart below to read more about each state's classification system.

 State |